What is an Interface ?

-Exactly.
-Since these signals can be used within various verification components as well as the DUT, port directions are specified in
+Interface signals can be used within various verification components as well as the DUT, and hence

 // Filename : myBus.sv interface myBus (input clk); logic [7:0] data; logic enable; // From TestBench perspective, 'data' is input and 'write' is output modport TB (input data, output enable); // From DUT perspective, 'data' is output and 'enable' is input modport DUT (output data, input enable); endinterface

 How to connect an interface with DUT ?

 An interface object should be created in the top testbench module where DUT is instantiated, and passed to DUT.
 It is essential to ensure that the correct modport is assigned to DUT.

 // Filename : dut.sv module dut (myBus.DUT busIf); always @ (posedge clk) if (busIf.enable) busIf.data <= busIf.data+1; else busIf.data <= 0; endmodule // Filename : tb_top.sv module tb_top; bit clk; bit enable; // Create a clock always #10 clk = ~clk; // Create an interface object myBus busIf (clk); // Instantiate the DUT; pass modport DUT of busIf dut dut0 (busIf.DUT); // Testbench code : let's wiggle enable initial begin enable <= 0; #10 enable <= 1; #40 enable <= 0; #20 enable <= 1; end endmodule

 What are the advantages ?